rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 These values never change without a restart.

 #### 4.2.1.
 Video Format Possible

+**TODO**: Is this method even needed?
+Video is decoded by the device and sent to the display using that display's standards.
+If a device supports decoding a format, then it can be sent to any display.
+I propose we drop this method.

 The `Device` module **MUST** have a `videoFormatPossible` API that returns `true` or `false` depending on whether the format specified is supported by the device, regardless of configuration.
 This API **MUST** return `boolean`.